spinalcordmri/spinalcordmri.github.io/README.md

 #### 5.2 Check SSL certs

 Before continuing, make sure that Discourse has generated its SSL certs.
-(They will be [generated automatically](https://meta.discourse.org/t/set-up-https-support-with-lets-encrypt/40709), as long as you provide an email address for Let's Encrypt.)
-They exist in `/var/discourse/shared/standalone/ssl/`:
+(They will be [generated automatically](https://meta.discourse.org/t/set-up-https-support-with-lets-encrypt/40709), so long as you provide an email address for Let's Encrypt.)

+The files exist in `/var/discourse/shared/standalone/ssl/`:

 ```
 root@forum:~# ls -l /var/discourse/shared/standalone/ssl/forum.dev.spinalcordmri.org.{cer,key}